Corporate Governance

 • Endorses the remuneration and benefits package offered to the CEO

 Periodic reviews are conducted by the Board with the CEO.
-During the annual performance appraisal, the CEO is appraised on his work performance by the Chairman, in consultation with other Board members.
+During the annual performance appraisal, the CEO is appraised on her work performance by the Chairman, in consultation with other Board members.

 Programme Management